-Along with the frequency of interest, harmonics of the fundamental frequency and images of the MCLK frequency are present at the output of a DDS device.
+Along with the frequency of interest, harmonics of the fundamental frequency and images of the MCLK frequency will be present at the output of a DDS device.
 The spurious free dynamic range (SFDR) refers to the largest spur or harmonic which is present in the band of interest.
-The wide band SFDR gives the magnitude of the largest harmonic or spur relative to the magnitude of the fundamental frequency in the bandwidth ± 2 MHz about the fundamental frequency.
-The narrow band SFDR gives the attenuation of the largest spur or harmonic in a bandwidth of ± 50 kHz about the fundamental frequency.
+The wideband SFDR gives the magnitude of the largest harmonic or spur relative to the magnitude of the fundamental frequency in the bandwidth $\pm 2$ MHz about the fundamental frequency.
+The narrowband SFDR gives the attenuation of the largest spur or harmonic in a bandwidth of $\pm 200$ kHz and $\pm 50$ kHz about the fundamental frequency.